 Symptoms of CNS depressant overdose or CNS depression varies between individuals depending on their medical history, their size, how severe is their injury or illness, the type of substance they took, the dosage of the substance and the cause of the CNS depression.

+“Depression is a serious and tricky illness.
+Unfortunately, it can also go unrecognized for a long period of time” Dr. Kurt Smith, LMFT, LPCC, AFC said.
 Individuals suffering from CNS depression may experience mild symptoms such as double vision, altered or blurred vision, euphoria, agitation and restlessness, dry mouth, constipation, slightly lowered heart rate, shallow breathing, stuttering or slurred speech, disorientation, dizziness, lethargy, muscle weakness, impairment in their sense of space and lack of coordination.

 Individuals suffering from CNS depression may experience severe symptoms such as slow reflexes, intense and sudden mood swings, cold or clammy skin, aggression and irritability, blue fingertips, blue lips, poor judgment, vomiting, nausea, memory loss, extreme confusion, a breathing rate lower than ten breaths per minute and lowered heart rate.

+“Depression symptoms are particularly troubling if someone displays more than one, or if they persist for more than two weeks.”
+Simon Rego, PsyD, associate professor of clinical psychiatry said.
 Individuals should immediately seek medical help if they exhibit any of these symptoms.
 Severe symptoms of CNS depression may result in coma and even death.

 Long-term harm can result from the continued use of certain CNS depressants.
 Long-term use may result in the body no longer being able to flush out the CNS depressants.
 Long-term use of CNS depressants may produce slurred speech, loss of coordination, muscle weakness, confusion and disorientation, and problems with judgment, memory, and thought.
 Moreover, the person may require ever-increasing doses to gain the same medical benefits.
 The ever-growing doses may result in drug dependency.
 Some individuals may need therapy and rehabilitation to stop using the medication.